-Yoga Spirit to learn, experience and live that inner mystery and miracle.We all exist at four levels.
-One, at the body level.
-Two, at the mind level.
-And three, at the heart level.
+Yoga Spirit to learn, experience, and live in that inner mystery and miracle.We all exist at four levels.
+One, at the level of the body.
+Two, at the level of the mind.
+And three, at the level of the heart.
 The fourth is our very center.
 This fourth is our soul.
 This is the very center of our being.
-Our Soul is our Goal and our Goal is our Soul.
-In the ancient eastern tradition they have called it Turiya, meaning simply the fourth.
-The three layers of our being are: Physical, Intellectual and Emotional.
+Our Soul is our Goal, and our Goal is our Soul.
+In the ancient Indian tradition they have simply called it the ‘Turiya’.
+The meaning of Turiya simply means the fourth.
+Therefore, the three layers of our being are: Physical, Intellectual, and Emotional.
 The fourth is the very center of our being and is called the Soul.
 The body is only an outer layer of the soul.
 The outer is only a periphery of the inner.
-The outer is only a circumference of the inner.
+The outer is only a circumference of the the center.
+The body is like the circumference.
+The soul is like the center.
+And the mind is like a bridge between the two.
 The Body and the Soul are not two different things.
 But we perceive them as two different things.
-The body is a seen part of the unseen soul and the soul is the unseen part of the seen body.
+The body is a seen part of the unseen soul, and the soul is the unseen part of the seen body.
 The body is a gross part and the soul is a very subtle part.
 If the soul is an essence then the body is its effect.
-The unseen is not only there within the body but it is there outside too.
-It is in fact there everywhere.
-It is omnipresent, omnipotent and omniscient.
+The unseen is there inside the body and outside the body.
+The unseen is there within the body and without the body.
+In fact it is there everywhere.
+It is omnipresent, omnipotent, and omniscient.
 It is all pervasive.
 It is the only thing that is permanent and eternal.
 Just take the example of a pot.
 Who is holding this pot?
-It is the emptiness that is holding the pot from inside and outside.
-Understanding this, realizing this and experiencing this brings health and wholeness.
+It is the emptiness and the nothingness that is holding the pot from inside and outside.
+The understanding of this, the realization of this, and the experience of this brings health, happiness, and wholeness.
 This is our true health.
 This is our true wellness.
+This is our wholeness.
+This is our Oneness.
 The whole purpose of Yoga is to attain to this health and harmony.
-The whole purpose of Yoga is to experience the symphony of the soul.
+The whole purpose of Yoga is to attain to this health and happiness.
+The whole purpose of Yoga is to experience this symphony.
+The whole purpose of Yoga is to realize this union.
+The whole purpose of Yoga is to experience this Oneness.
 This is how everything is integrated and One.
-The whole purpose of Yoga is to realize this union.
-Yoga Spirit is a holistic yoga program that helps us to know the miracles of our outer body and also something deep inside us which is deathless and immortal.
-To know this is the greatest mystery and miracle.
-To become aware and conscious of this is the greatest benediction.
-To experience and live in this state is a great joy, happiness, bliss and celebration.
-For the very first time in our life we are blessed.
+Yoga Spirit is a holistic Yoga Program that helps you to know and discover your whole being.
+To become aware and conscious of our true being is the greatest mystery and miracle.
+And to live in this state is a great joy, happiness, bliss, and celebration.
+And for the very first time in our life we are blessed.
 We have no other option but to show our gratitude and benediction to that supreme divinity.
 Welcome all to